uktrade/pg-sync-roles/README.md

  These features make pg-sync-roles useful when using PostgreSQL as a data warehouse with a high number of users that need granular permissions.
 The lack of SUPERUSER requirement means that pg-sync-roles is suitable for managed PostgreSQL clusters, for example in Amazon RDS.

  Other types of privileges and other object types may be added in future versions.

+> [!IMPORTANT]
+> pg-sync-roles does not revoke any permissions granted to the PUBLIC pseudo-role

 ## Installation